- Press ContactAriel Hudnall[email protected]604 336 3822

 Participation requires a team of 2 to 5 people.
 Teams then choose from four scenarios, each focusing on a separate aspect of doomsday preparedness and/or survival.
 Once they’ve chosen, they take their phones and head to the scenario start point.
 The scenarios range in length from 40 to 100 minutes.
 Scenarios require mobile data but will use less than 5 MB each.

 When they arrive, an “AI” named BORIS assigns each player a unique role and sends them their first instructions.
 Teams then work together to navigate the scenario, solve challenges, and interpret BORIS’ confounding statements.
-And for a limited time, top teams will win highly useful survival kits.

 Where to play